NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 He who saw this has testified so that you also may believe.
 His testimony is true, and he knows he is telling the truth.

 ###### 36
-For these things happened so that the Scripture would be fulfilled: <b class="quote">Not one of his bones will be broken.**
+For these things happened so that the Scripture would be fulfilled: [[Bibles/CSB/19 - Psalms/Ps 34#20|Not one of his bones will be broken.]]

 ###### 37
-Also, another Scripture says: <b class="quote">They will look at the one they pierced.**Jesus's Burial
+Also, another Scripture says: [[Bibles/CSB/38 - Zechariah/Zech 12#10|They will look at the one they pierced.]]

+### Jesus's Burial

 ###### 38
 After this, Joseph of Arimathea, who was a disciple of Jesus--but secretly because of his fear of the Jews--asked Pilate that he might remove Jesus's body.
 Pilate gave him permission; so he came and took his body away.